-Each year, two student leaders from each of the 50 states, the District of Columbia and the Department of Defense Education Activity (DoDEA) spend a week in Washington, D.C., experiencing their national government in action.
-The United States Senate Youth Program (USSYP) 60th Annual Washington Week will be held March 5–12, 2022.
+Each year, two student leaders from each of the 50 states, the District of Columbia and the Department of Defense Education Activity (DoDEA) interact with leaders in Washington, D.C., experiencing their national government in action.
+The United States Senate Youth Program (USSYP) 61st Annual Washington Week will be held March 4–11, 2023.

 In addition, students selected to attend will each receive a $10,000 undergraduate college scholarship.
 Students may qualify to apply through leadership positions they currently hold per the USSYP official criteria for the current academic year.
 All student leadership qualifying positions are subject to the judgment of the state selection n administrator and will be verified and confirmed.

 - Brady White, Fleming Island, Fleming Island High School, Delegate